 Photographers are drawn by the expansive views featuring vineyards on lush green hills gently rolling down to pristine beaches.

-Things to do on Waiheke Island
+Things to do on a Day trip to Waiheke Island

-While we often combine a bit of everything when we head out on a Waiheke Island day trip, for easy reference we have divided our list of things to do in Waiheke into five categories as follows:
+While we often combine a bit of everything when we head out on a Waiheke Island day trip, for easy reference, we have divided our list of things to do in Waiheke into five categories as follows:

 - Wine and dine